KPMG Spark Blog

 What falls under the definition of “general welfare” has been hotly debated.
 Republicans and Democrats often disagree as to why we pay taxes, and what taxes should be used for.
 Even the constitutionality of taxes has been in dispute.

-The IRS counters this on their website, stating, “There have always been individuals who argue taxes are illegal.
+The IRS counters this on its website, stating, “There have always been individuals who argue taxes are illegal.
 They use false, misleading, or unorthodox tax advice to gain followers.
 The courts have repeatedly rejected their arguments as frivolous and routinely impose penalties for raising such frivolous arguments."

 There are some who would argue that Filing Form 1040 violates the Fifth Amendment which states:

-No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.
+No person shall be held to answer for a capital, or otherwise, infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.

 To which the IRS responds, “The courts have consistently held that disclosure of the type of routine financial information required on a tax return does not incriminate an individual or violate the right to privacy.
 Also, courts have consistently found that the First and Thirteenth Amendments do not provide rights to refuse to comply with federal tax laws."